c3g/genpipes_in_a_container/README.md

 PIPELINE_DIR=
 ```

-`GEN_SHARED_CVMFS` will hold a cache for GiaC [CVMFS](https://cernvm.cern.ch/portal/filesystem) system, it will hold the genomes and softwares being used by GenPipes.
+`GEN_SHARED_CVMFS` will hold a cache for GiaC [CVMFS](https://cernvm.cern.ch/portal/filesystem) system, it will hold the genomes and software being used by GenPipes.
 This folder will grow with GenPipes usage.
 You can delete it in between usage, but keep in mind that once deleted it will need to be rebuild by downloading data form the internet.

 `BIND_LIST` is a list of file system, separated by comma, you need GenPipes to have access to, by default, only your $HOME is mounted.
 For example if you are on an HPC system with a `/scratch` and `/data` space, you would have `BIND_LIST=/scratch,/data`.
 The string will be fed to Singularity `--bind` option, see `apptainer --help` for more details.

 `GEN_CONTAINERTYPE` is the container to use, either `apptainer` (default), `singularity`, `docker` or `podman`.

 `PIPELINE_VERSION` is the version of GenPipes to use, by default the latest version is used.
 The version has to be released and installed in cvmfs.
-Make sure the version chosen is the same as the one you installed otherwise you might have unrecognized arguments or unxpected behaviour.
+Make sure the version chosen is the same as the one you installed otherwise you might have unrecognized arguments or unexpected behavior.
 If you want to use the local installed version set it to `local`, see [Using a local GenPipes version](#using-a-local-genpipes-version) below.
 If you want to use a version below 5 see [GenPipes 4 in a Container](#genpipes-4-in-a-container).
 GenPipes 5 is not working with the container, use GenPipes 6 instead, or GenPipes 4 for deprecated pipelines.

 `PIPELINE_DIR` is the directory where GenPipes is locally cloned.
 See [Using a local GenPipes version](#using-a-local-genpipes-version) below.